lluque42/fdf/README.md

     ├── bin/					(directory for project's binaries and tester)
     │   ├── ...
     │   └── ...					(may be structured in several directories)
-    ├── obj/					(directory for source code and private header files)
+    ├── obj/					(dir for source code and private header files)
     │   ├── ...
     │   │   ├── ...
     │   │   └── ...